 What does a TechnoMom do?
 In our society, the question “What do you do?” is generally understood to mean “What kind of work do you do for money?”
 When I initially wrote this article, my number one job was being Mommy, and thankfully I was able to concentrate on that while my daughter was growing up.

-These days I work as a technical specialist for a B2B2C SaaS company in the travel industry.
-Previously, I worked for Apple as a Senior Technical Advisor, supporting Macs, iPhones, iPads, iPod Touches, and Apple Watches.
+These days I’m a Senior Customer Solutions Engineer for a B2B SaaS company.
+That involves responding to customer inquiries, internal and external documentation, and manual software testing.
+Before that, I worked as a technical support engineer for a B2B2C SaaS company in the travel industry from 2018 to 2022.
+From 2014 to 2018 I worked for Apple as a Senior Technical Advisor, supporting Macs, iPhones, iPads, iPod Touches, and Apple Watches.
 I also played with iTunes frequently, on both Macs and Windows, straightened out iCloud issues, and figured out lots of sticky account security wickets.
-I am overjoyed in being able to work from home, which keeps me out of the Atlanta traffic.
+I am overjoyed to be able to work from home, which keeps me out of the Atlanta traffic.

 I got into working with computers because years ago I was doing administrative work.
 I was at various times a secretary, an office manager, a bookkeeper, and administrator of a self-insured health insurance program for a large foreign missions board, among other things.
 I learned about hardware and software out of self-defense and frustration with dealing with IT people who were condescending or just too busy to help the admin staff with problems.
 My co-workers started coming to me with their questions instead of going to the IT folks, and I found that I really enjoyed helping them get their jobs done.